sanger-cellular-informatics/Targeton-Designer/README.md

 Usage:
 This FASTA output is intended for downstream tools such as:
-- Ipcress (in-silico PCR)
-- Off-target and specificity analysis
+- Off-target and specificity analysis (e.g. Ipcress).
-- Manual inspection of genomic context
+- Manual inspection of genomic context.

 ## 4. For Developers